Microbreweries in France: Hidden Gem Breweries Most Travellers Never Find

 Navigating The City’s Thriving Microbrewery Scene

 So, how do you find these hidden gems?
 It’s all about knowing where to look.
 I’ve found that the best approach is to explore beyond the most central tourist areas.
-Neighborhoods like Belleville and the northeastern parts of the city are where many of the independent breweries and taprooms are setting up shop.
-Don’t be afraid to wander into what might look like an unassuming building; you might just discover your new favorite beer.
+Neighborhoods like Belleville and those northeast portions of the city is where a bunch of independent breweries and little taprooms seem to be popping up.
+Don’t hesitate to drift into a place that might look kind of unassuming at first, you know—maybe a plain sort of building.
+You could end up stumbling on your next favorite beer, like, without even expecting it.

-- Start your exploration in the 11th arrondissement: This area has become a real hub for craft beer.
+- Start your exploration in the 11th arrondissement: This area has become a real hub for microbreweries and craft beer.

 - Look for bottle shops: Many of these places have a great selection and sometimes even offer tastings or have a few taps.